 Semaglutide

 Semaglutide is a prescription medication that works by mimicking GLP-1, a hormone your body naturally produces after eating.
-It's available in three brand names with different purposes: Ozempic (weekly injection for type 2 diabetes), Wegovy (weekly injection for chronic weight management) and Rybelsus (daily pill for diabetes).
+It's sold under some brand names such as Ozempic (weekly injection for type 2 diabetes), Wegovy (weekly injection for chronic weight management) and Rybelsus (daily pill for diabetes).

 The medication works by stimulating insulin release when blood sugar is high, slowing how quickly food leaves the stomach and reducing appetite signals in the brain.